myneur/noFluffy/README.md

 This was done before [Langchain](https://python.langchain.com/) and [OpenAI functions](https://platform.openai.com/docs/guides/gpt/function-calling).
 The Langchain is much more powerful if you speak Python.
 Despite being experimental, it can be handy for simple prompt design testing simply by editing the configuration instead of coding or to run simple tasks for those who can't or don't want to learn the Langchain framework.

-Note that I'm not a programmer and this is just a quick prototype, so the code might not be as beautiful as one might prefer.
+Note that this is just a quick and dirty prototype, so the code might not be as beautiful as one might prefer.

 ## Testing